mpdavis/vinz/README.md

 The first thing we need to do is pull down the base box image to your machine.
 This is a VM image that vagrant can use in order to make VMs from.

     vagrant box add base http://files.vagrantup.com/precise64.box

+#### Windows

+On Windows, simply double-click `run_vagrant.bat`

+This will take about a minute and a half depending on your machine and network connection.
+This creates the VM and installs everything needed in order to get it in a state that lets it run our code.

+#### OS X

+    .run_vagrant.sh

 Now we can start the VM and open the dev console.
 On Windows simply double-click **run_vagrant.bat**.
 On Mac/Linux:

     ./run_vagrant.sh

-This will take about a minute and a half depending on your machine and network connection.
-This creates the VM and installs everything needed in order to get it in a state that lets it run our code.
+### Developing on Vinz

 At this point, the VM should be up and running.
 It already has a private network connection to your machine.
 You can see our application in a browser by going to `http://10.13.37.2`
 The dev console will begin spitting out information related to the requests coming in.